DexterLagan/provide-generator/README.md

 compile to standalone binary using Racket 6.11 or newer.

 <h2>How to use:</h2>
-- 1) Copy the contents of your module's source into the clipboard;
+1) Copy the contents of your module's source into the clipboard;<br>
-- 2) Launch provide-generator;
+2) Launch provide-generator;<br>
-- 3) Paste the newly generated provide form into your module.
+3) Paste the newly generated provide form into your module.

 <h2>Sample Output:</h2>